-However, this depends on the context in which the request is made.
+However, this depends on the context of the request.

 Failure to comply with GDPR will result in hefty fines or strict actions, depending on the violation.
 Severe violation will subject to 4% of annual global turnover or €20 million - whichever is higher.
 Less severe violation will subject to 2% of annual global turnover or €10 million – whichever is higher.
 Other actions include written warning, temporary or permanent ban, data deletion, and restriction on data transfers.
 Ultimately this leads to a loss in trust and reputation.

 In September 2018, British Airways reported ICO of a breach of personal data of approximately 500, 000 of its users.
-The breach involved user data, including names, addresses, credit card details, and booking details of passengers being stolen after being diverted to a fraudulent website.
-Even though British Airways reported the incident, ICO found in its investigation that the poor security management caused the leak and in July 2019 they were fined with a whopping £183.39 million.
-Therefore, reporting an incident is not enough; proper care needs to be taken to avoid such scenarios.
+The breach involved theft of user data, including names, addresses, credit card details, and booking details of passengers after being diverted to a fraudulent website.
+Even though British Airways reported the incident, ICO found in its investigation that the poor security management caused the leak, and in July 2019, they were fined with a whopping £183.39 million.
+Therefore, reporting an incident is not enough; proper care is necessary to avoid such scenarios.

 Data Protection Impact Assessment (DPIA)

 As per the GDPR, the controllers and processors must conduct a Data Protection Impact Assessment (DPIA) before processing the data where there is a high risk to the rights and freedom of data subjects.
 DPIA is followed through by studying the nature of data collected, its purpose, and identifying the risk scenarios, its impact, and how to mitigate them.
 It is a safe practice to document all these steps for an efficient assessment.